- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Interferential Therapy developed by Dr. Hans Nemec of Vienna.

 - Oeil de biche (doe-eyed) look created by M. Fernand Aubrey.

-- Hirestra Laboratories, Inc. introduces Hormone Hair Beauty, Shampoo and Scalp Conditioner.
+- Hirestra Laboratories, Inc. begins selling Hormone Hair Beauty, Shampoo and Scalp Conditioner.

-- Max Factor introduces the World of Beauty line.
+- Max Factor brings out the World of Beauty line; and Night Facial Stik.